alexanderluiscampino/Interview-Practice-Data-Analyst-Udacity/README.md

 character in the input string.
 If there are no unique characters return None.
 Note: Your code should be in Python.

 The solution bellow work as intended.
-Is somehow verbose but it accounts for all possible cases presented.
+It is somehow verbose but it accounts for all possible cases presented.
 Since I am using dictionaries, it has a constant look-up time.
 I only need to go through the array twice.
 Once when I am building the dict and a second time choosing which element of the dict to return, if any.
 This means the complexity of my algorith is of O(2N).
+The complexity should be less than O(2N) because we can only have as many keys in the dict, as we have symbols.
+If we only consider the alphabet this would be 26 keys max.
+So on my second iteration thorough the keys, it would be of very reduced complexity in time and space.
+A very long string would cause some complexity in saving the large indexes and count.
 I could have done this with nested for loops, but that would mean complexity of O(N^2) which is much worst.

 ```python